ramachandran-lab/ML-MAGES/README.md

                       Output directory
 ````

+Note:
+1. The number of variants in the GWA summary files need to match that provided in the LD files.
+The specified chromosome(s) need to match those in the GWA and LD files.
+2. GWA summary files (provided through ``--gwas_files``) need to contain the following columns: 'CHR' for chromosome number (can be either 'CHR', 'CHROM', or 'CHROMOSOME'), 'BETA' for effect sizes (can be either 'BETA', 'EFFECT', 'B', 'LOG_ODDS', or 'OR'), 'SE' for standard errors (can be either 'SE', 'STDERR', 'STD_ERR', or 'STANDARD_ERROR').
+3. Gene file (provided through ``--gene_file``) needs to contain the following columns: 'CHR' for chromosome number, 'GENE' for gene symbol or gene name, 'N_SNPS' for number of variants considered in the gene, 'start_idx_chr' for the index (0-based) of the first variant in the gene in the chromosome relative to this chromosome, and 'chr_start_idx_gw' for the index (0-based) of the starting variant in the current chromosome relative to all genome-wide variants.
+The last two columns are used to map genes to variants.

 ## Examples
 For the following examples, all required data are provided.
 Check out the data repo for the full LD file.